-A charity golf scramble is a benefit fundraiser where teams of golfers (usually four golfers per team) compete for the lowest score playing a scramble format.
+A charity golf tournament is a benefit fundraiser where golfers (usually teams of four golfers) compete for the lowest score.
 The atmosphere is more fun than competitive.

-The scramble format means that each team member hits a tee shot, and the team chooses the best shot to play from next.
+The most common format for charity golf tournaments is the scramble.
+In a golf scramble, each team member hits a tee shot, and the team chooses the best shot to play from next.
 The process is repeated until the ball is holed, resulting in a lower score than each golfer could achieve on their own.

-Other common formats are best ball and stroke play.
+Other common formats are best ball, stroke play and shamble.
 Most organizers choose the scramble format because it is the most accommodating to novice golfers.